 FEDERAL AND PERKINS LOANS

-- Borrower has been granted an economic hardship deferment for either a Direct or FFEL loan for the same period of time for which the borrower has requested the deferment for a Federal Perkins Loan.
+- has been granted an economic hardship deferment for either a Stafford or PLUS Loan for the same period of time for which the Perkins Loan deferment has been requested;

 - Special extenuating circumstances exist that make you temporarily unable to pay.